YueminLi/Financialization-/README.md

-# Hegemony_Pitfall_or_Statecraft_Toolkit
+# Development_Pitfall_or_Statecraft_Toolkit

-This repository contains our working documents to clean data and build statistical models for our co-author paper "Hegemony Pitfall or Statecraft Toolkit?
+This repository contains our working documents to clean data and build statistical models for our co-author paper "Development Pitfall or Statecraft Toolkit?
 Explaining the Rise of Financialization".

 ## Installation